Who we support

 The Platinum Jubilee Pageant

-The Trustees of the Rory and Elizabeth Brooks Foundation are proud to support The Platinum Jubilee Pageant, in celebration of Her Majesty The Queen’s 70-year reign.
+The Trustees of the Rory and Elizabeth Brooks Foundation were proud to support The Platinum Jubilee Pageant in 2022, in celebration of Her Majesty The Queen’s 70-year reign.

 Whitley Fund for Nature